Can You Get Social Security Disability or SSI for Bursitis?

 Is There a Disability Listing for Bursitis?

-Social Security doesn't have a specific listing for bursitis in its blue book, but if the bursitis is severe enough, you might meet the requirements of the disability listing for joint abnormalities.
+Social Security doesn't have a specific listing for bursitis in the Blue Book, but if the bursitis is severe enough, you might meet the requirements of the disability listing for joint abnormalities.
+The agency may evaluate your bursitis using the joint dysfunction listing if it causes or is caused by an abnormality like:

 • a partial dislocation of a joint, such as a partial knee dislocation